jingyuyao/tactical-adventure/readme.md

 injections, all model objects either need a no-args constructor or a Guice injectable constructor (with no assisted injections).

+### Note for UI
+We currently use a library called VisUI for development.
+It comes with its own skin files that are loaded from classpath by invoking a static method.
+This means we need to enable headless environment to be able to call that method.
+Instead of enabling headless environment for module tests, we should move UI widget creation to runtime.
+Then we can enable headless environment only during unit tests which should be less error prone.

 ## Models
 - Model classes should self-contained, it should not reference libgdx, controller or views
 - Receive commands via method invocation from controllers